 Hibiscus tea seems to act as an ACE inhibitor, similar to the blood pressure drug lisinopril.
 It was tested head-to-head with lisinopril in a small study and found to be about equally effective (Indian Journal of Pharmacology, Sep-Oct., 2015).

 The same clinical team found that it worked better than hydrochlorothiazide, a standard blood pressure medication (Nigerian Journal of Clinical Practice, Nov-Dec., 2015).
+In another recent comparative study by these investigators, hibiscus tea improved markers of kidney function at least as well as lisinopril did (Nwachukwu et al, Journal of Physiological Science, Jan.
+2017).
+The subjects in this trial had mild to moderate hypertension.

 We discuss the phenomenon of white coat hypertension and the proper way to measure blood pressure in our Guide to Blood Pressure Treatment.
 In it, we included many other non-drug approaches such as chocolate, beet juice, grape juice and pomegranate juice.
 Exercise, meditation and slow breathing can also bring blood pressure down.